nh-server/switch-guide/docs/user_guide/modchip/index.md

 !!! info "information"
     Unlike "unpatched" consoles,
-    modchips enable CFW via CPU voltage glitching, which bypass firmware verifications.
+    modchips enable CFW via CPU voltage glitching, which bypass bootROM firmware verifications.
 It allows a ``payload.bin`` file to be launched in place of BOOT0, loaded via a modchip firmware module named `sdloader`.
-This is much different from RCM and its exploit, [fusee-gelee](link), which "unpatched" consoles use.
+This is much different from RCM and its exploit, [fusee-gelee](https://github.com/Qyriad/fusee-launcher/blob/master/report/fusee_gelee.md), which "unpatched" consoles use.
-    Modchips allow any console (even all patched consoles) to run CFW!
+    Modchips allow any console (like all "patched" consoles) to run CFW!

 ### **General knowledge**

-If you're new to the world of modchipped Switch consoles, there are general things you should know.
+Are you new to the world of modchipped consoles?
+Here are some things you should know.

 Modchipped Switch consoles, except certain original V1 consoles made from 2017 to mid-2018, are immune to the fusee-gelee exploit in RCM.
 Attempting payload injection in RCM is futile; modchips are typically used on unhackable consoles in the first place.